The Women's Foreign Policy Group (Washington, DC and New York, NY)

 The Embassy of Liechtenstein (Washington, DC)

-Since 2016, the embassy of Liechtenstein and WIIS have partnered on a series of roundtables and policy briefs on the gender dimensions of key international security challenges.
-For more see publications and programs.
+Since 2016, the Embassy of Liechtenstein and WIIS have partnered on a series of roundtables and policy briefs on the gender dimensions of key international security challenges.
+For more information on this partnership, see publications and programs.

-The Embassy of Liechtenstein seeks to build an engaged partnership and dialogue with the US not only in Washington but throughout the 50 states at all levels from political and economic to cultural and academic.
-For more see the Embassy of Liechtenstein's website.
+The Embassy of Liechtenstein seeks to build an engaged partnership and sustained dialogue with the US, not only in Washington but throughout the 50 states on political, economic, cultural and academic spheres.
+For more information, see the Embassy of Liechtenstein's website.